olgatenison/jsKatas/README.md

 ## Welcome to Codewars
-Insite is two js file, includes Numbers and String Katas
+Insite is two js files, includes Numbers and String Katas

 ## Materials